rakeshsy/reactapp/README.md

 6. Test application - `http://localhost:3000`

 ## Ref Materials
-Video: https://www.youtube.com/watch?v=hzLDsxPGctY&feature=youtu.be (React js Tutorial - How To Get Data From An API With React)
+1. https://www.youtube.com/watch?v=hzLDsxPGctY&feature=youtu.be (React js Tutorial - How To Get Data From An API With React)

 ---